mWater/pojo-backbone-view/README.md

 ## Rationale

-Backbone Models are a pain when manipulating complex and deeply nested Javascript objects.
+Backbone Models are painful when manipulating complex and deeply nested Javascript objects.
 If you want to create Meteor-style views that use templates and properly preserve inputs with all the handiness of Angular.JS dirty checking, then POJO Backbone View is the thing for you.

 ## Dependencies